OussamaHedjar/TSP-for-KSA-map/README.md

 2. distance between the two cities.
 To make that map, I used two CSV files, one contains the cities coordinates and the other the distance between each city and its neighbor.

-NOTE 1: THE SECOND FILE IS NOT COMPLETE, IT HAS A NUMBER OF MISSING CONEECTION.
+NOTE 1: THE SECOND FILE IS NOT COMPLETE, IT HAS A NUMBER OF MISSING CONEECTIONS.

 After finsihing the map, all what was left is to implement the algorithms.